JackNoordhuis/PocketMine-MP-Plugins/PvP-Stats/README.md

 PvP-Stats a PocketMine-MP 1.5 Plugin by CrazedMiner (Jack Noordhuis).

 Versions:
 - v1.0- Realase, counts and saves kills and deaths to the provider specified in the config.
+Download: https://www.dropbox.com/s/otblx1100bml5kk/PvP-Stats_v1.phar?dl=0

 To-do:
 - Add more data prviders.